-- (c) (e) The applicant must include two elevation drawings of the proposed-structures drawn at right angles to each other, showing the ground profile to at least 100 feet beyond the edge of any proposed clearing, and showing any guy wires or supports.
-The elevation drawing shallmust show height of the structure above grade at the base, and describe the proposed finish of the structure. - (d) (d) The elevation drawing shallmust indicate the relative height of the facility to the tops of surrounding trees as they presently exist. - (e) (e) Each plan sheet shallmust be clearly labeled with the project title, date, revision date(s), scale, and name of the person or firm that prepared the plan. - (7) Environmental Criteria.
-Testimony, exhibits, proposed findings, and proposed CPG.
-The applicant must address each of the applicable Section 248 criteria set forth in Section 5.108. through testimony and exhibits.
+- (a) For each proposed structure, the applicant must provide elevation drawings. - (b) The elevation drawings must be to appropriate scales but no smaller than 1"/20'. - (c) The applicant must include two elevation drawings of the proposed structures drawn at right angles to each other, showing the ground profile to at least 100 feet beyond the edge of any proposed clearing, and showing any guy wires or supports.
+The elevation drawing must show height of the structure above grade at the base, and describe the proposed finish of the structure. - (d) The elevation drawing must indicate the relative height of the facility to the tops of surrounding trees as they presently exist. - (e) Each plan sheet must be clearly labeled with the project title, date, revision date(s), scale, and name of the person or firm that prepared the plan.

+(7) Testimony, exhibits, proposed findings, and proposed CPG.
+The applicant must address each of the applicable Section 248 criteria through testimony and exhibits.
 The testimony and exhibits must contain sufficient facts to support a positive finding by the Board under each of the applicable Section 248 criteria.
-To the extent that the proposal will ereateresult in an adverse impact affecting any of these criteria, the applicant shouldmust describe what measures, if any, will be taken to minimize any such impact.
+To the extent that the proposal will result in an adverse impact affecting any of these criteria, the applicant must describe what measures, if any, will be taken to minimize any such impact.

-Local and Regional Plans.
-The Any witness sponsoring an exhibit or testimony must file a notarized affidavit stating that the information provided is accurate to the best of the witness's knowledge.
+Any witness sponsoring an exhibit or testimony must file a notarized affidavit stating that the information provided is accurate to the best of the witness's knowledge.
 All exhibits must be sponsored by a witness.
 The witness must further attest to having personal knowledge to be able to testify as to the validity of the information contained in the exhibit or testimony.

-The applicant shall must file proposed findings of fact and a proposed CPG with the application.
+The applicant must file proposed findings of fact and a proposed CPG with the application.